 This year, Remembrance Day was on Sunday so I want to thank all the students who came with me and played a part in the Turner Park service.
 They included: Aaron Lerch, Jayde Curtis, Natalie Beakey, Tate Doneathy, Caitland Geldenhuys, Bakani Kombanie and Ariana Doolan.

 The students not only attended but took an active part in the service.
 The RSL has relied on Ariana’s beautiful singing and Bakani’s highly accomplished bugle playing for many of their commemorations over the last few years and once again they performed flawlessly.
-Each of our wreath layers and special attendees were given a special medal as this Remembrance Day was the 100th anniversary of the end of World War One.
+Each of our wreath layers and special attendees was given a special medal as this Remembrance Day was the 100th anniversary of the end of World War One.

 - What is Remembrance Day?